Who Gets What and Why

 Each of these ubiquitous marketplaces has found a way to succeed, not only in making market thick, uncongested, and safe, but also in making them simple to use.
 Making a market simple to use, however, may not be simple.

-One thing we’ll see is that the “magic” of the market doesn’t happen by magic: Colon many marketplaces fail to work well because of poor design.
+One thing we’ll see is that the “magic” of the market doesn’t happen by magic: many marketplaces fail to work well because of poor design.

 3. Lifesaving Exchanges